mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 4.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version: (2026-02-21)
-	- added "Last thoughts, next ideas"
+	- introduction of labeller
 - version control
-    - this is version: 5
+    - this is version: 4
     - this is the current version: [[Co-creating your physical event with your online community]]
-    - here is the previous version: [[Co-creating your physical event with your online community 4]]
+    - here is the previous version: [[Co-creating your physical event with your online community 3]]